 When you have a WordPress site, backing up is not only more important because you have a database driven site, it is actually even easier due to WordPress plugins and it’s structure.

-- First get the WP-DBManager plugin.
-You can set this puppy to backup once a week to your server and if your database isn’t too large you can have a copy of the backup e-mailed to you.
+- There are many backup plugins to choose from.
+If you use All in One Security — backing up is part of that plugin.
+Other options are UpDraft Plus and WP-DBManager plugin.
+You can set these plugins to backup once a week to your server and if your database isn’t too large you can have a copy of the backup e-mailed to you.
 But even if you automate this process, make a point of downloading a copy of that backup off your server and onto your local computer or external hard drive.
 If your host has issues, what good is having your backup stored there?
 Same for your computer.
 If you have your backup on your hard drive and it crashes — oh-oh!
 That’s why it is a good idea to have copies of your site’s backup files in more than one location.

 - Through you Web hosting control panel’s File Manager or by using the FTP software of your choice, download the “wp-content” folder off your server.
 This folder is the heart of your WordPress site.